MicrosoftDocs/bot-docs/articles/bot-framework-channel-inspector.md

 ---
 title: Bot Framework Channel Inspector | Microsoft Docs
-description: The Bot Framework Channel Inspector is an interactive web tool that you can use to explore the appearance and functionality of features across different chat clients.
+description: Learn how to use the Bot Framework Channel Inspector to explore the availability and functionality of features across different chat clients.
-services: Bot Framework
-documentationcenter: BotFramework-Docs
+keywords: Bot Framework, Bot Builder, tool, channel, channel inspector
 author: kbrandl
 manager: rstand

+# the ms.topic should be the section of the IA that the article is in, with the suffix -article.
+Some examples:
+# get-started article, sdk-reference-article
+ms.topic: resources-tools-article

+ms.prod: botframework

+# The ms.service should be the Bot Framework technology area covered by the article, e.g., Bot Builder, LUIS, Azure Bot Service
-ms.service: Bot Framework
+ms.service: Bot Builder

-ms.topic: article
-ms.workload: Cognitive Services
+# Date the article was updated
-ms.date: 02/09/2017
+ms.date: 02/17/2017

-ms.author: v-kibran@microsoft.com
+# Alias of the document reviewer.
+Change to the appropriate person.
+ms.reviewer: rstand

+# Include the following line commented out
+#ROBOTS: Index
 ---

+# Bot Framework Channel Inspector

 > [!NOTE]
 > Content coming soon.